quintel/etsource/README.md

 #### Comments Section

 The comment section is optional, and should be placed at the top of the document.
-When the file is loaded by Tome, the comment is available as the `description` attribute.
+When the file is loaded by Atlas, the comment is available as the `description` attribute.

 ```ruby